Convenio (CLA) Insurance Spain

 Lapse risk and inspection

-Crucially, if a workplace accident happens during a lapsed period, the employer becomes directly liable for the CC-mandated lump sum on top of any TGSS pension — a single fatal accident at construction-CC limits can cost €60,000+ direct to the employer.
+Worse, a workplace accident may happen while cover has lapsed.
+The employer then becomes directly liable for the CC lump sum, on top of any TGSS pension.
+One fatal accident at construction-CC limits can cost the employer €60,000 or more.

 What Is Convenio (CLA) Insurance?